vlod/base_rails_app/README.md

     git add .
     git commit -m "initial commit"

-    # add a new origin that's been set up
+    # add a new origin that's been set up and push it up
     git remote add origin git@github.com:vlod/MY_PROJECT.git
-    git remote show origin
+    git push -u origin master

 If you favourite editor find all instances of DUMMY and replace them with MY_PROJECT.